-Most all applications and payment of application fees is online.
+Most all applications and payment of application fees are online.
 When we use the term “receive” in our policies, we mean that the application and payment are processed online and are automatically entered with a date and time stamp into our Application and Waiting List database.
-If, in a rare case, a hard copy application must be processed, “received” means physically received and date and time-stamped in our main office.
+If, in a rare case, a hard copy application must be processed, “received” means when the document is physically received and date and time-stamped in our main office.

 The criteria and policies include:

 1. We accept applications for children who are chronologically and developmentally at least six weeks old through five years old.
 Families may apply for admission of a child who is between five and 5.9 years old.
 However, preschool programs, including ours, are only licensed for children up to 5.9 years old; at which time they would have to leave the program.

 2. We only accept and process applications for children and families who apply for our full-day, full-year program.
 There is no part-time program.